luosch/similar_text/README.rst

 Installation
 ------------

 The tool works with Python 2 and Python 3.
-It can be installed with `Pip` :
+It can be installed with `pip` :

 ::